 THE 7th DAWN was elaborately filmed on location in Malaysia, with a major star (William Holden) and two beauteous love interests (Capucine and Susannah York).
 It has intrigue, action, romance, politics and is sweat-steeped in atmosphere, yet the 1964 film was neglected on release, flopped at the tills and remains unheralded today.
-Too bad, as it’s mostly very good.
+Too bad, as it’s mostly commendable.

-Holden brings his career-perfected, completely believable world-weariness to his role as a planter torn between sides.
+Former comrades and impassioned lovers commingle with colonialist repression and communist payback during the ‘Malayan Emergency’ of the early 1950s.Holden brings his career-perfected, completely believable world-weariness to his role as a planter torn between sides.
 The actors real-life infatuation with Asia (second only to his love for Africa) informs his performance, along with the toll alcoholism had written into his visage in the years since he’d hiked through another tropical jungle in The Bridge On The River Kwai.
-The guy’d seen and done it all: it shows, it hurts, it’s compelling.
+The guy had seen it all, done it all; it shows, it hurts, it’s compelling.

 His real-life affair with the gorgeous Capucine give their scenes together added heat; the troubled French actress was never more striking.
 Blue eyes aglow, York is fresh, sexy and energetic, while Tetsuro Tamba provides stoicism as the chief revolutionary.
 Michael Goodlife and Allan Cuthbertson deliver exemplary Brit backbone, the first with dignified seriousness, the second with cutting pseudo-superiority.